Top 6 Questions to Ask Before Buying Unfinished Kitchen Cabinets

 Hidden Costs

-5. What is the Support and Warranty on Unfinished Kitchen Cabinets?
+5. What is the Support and Warranty on Unfinished Cabinets?

-Before buying kitchen cabinets, understanding the manufacturer's support system becomes crucial.
+Before buying unfinished cabinets, understanding the manufacturer's support system becomes crucial.
 Consider these aspects:

 Replacement Part Availability

-Kitchen cabinets often need replacement parts or additions over their lifetime.
+Unfinished cabinets often need replacement parts or additions over their lifetime.
 Choose a manufacturer with a proven track record of supporting their products long-term.
 Verify their process for handling replacement parts and their typical turnaround time.
+A Company that will sell just the part and not the whole cabinet is a good thing to look for.

 Warranty Protection

 A comprehensive warranty demonstrates a manufacturer's confidence in their product.
 Look for coverage that protects against both material defects and construction issues.
-Remember that proper installation and maintenance often affect warranty validity.
+Remember that proper installation and maintenance of unfinished cabinets often affect warranty validity.

 6. How Long Does it Take for Kitchen Cabinets to be Installed?